 I'd like to map my app to a naked domain (such as http://example.com).

 A "naked domain" lets users access your app directly at the domain name (http://example.com), without requiring a subdomain such as http://www.example.com or http://myapp.example.com.
-You can set up your App Engine app with a naked domain in the Google Cloud Platform Console.
-Select your project, then choose App Engine > Settings > Custom Domains and follow the instructions.
+You can set up your App Engine app with a naked domain in the Google Cloud Platform project console.
+See using custom domains.

 Naked domains are also supported if you are using a custom domain with SSL.

 IP Addresses for App Engine services

 Outbound services, such as the URL Fetch, Sockets and Mail APIs, make use of a large pool of IP addresses.
 The IP address ranges in this pool are subject to routine changes.
 In fact, two sequential API calls from the same application may appear to originate from two different IP addresses.